fast-aircraft-design/RTA/README.md

 ```
 This will install the lastest RTA version based on github master branch.

-If you are using poetry to manage your python environmment the following command will tell poetry to add RTA to your environment:
+If you are using poetry to manage your python environmment the following command will tell poetry to add RTA to your dependencies:
 ```bash
 poetry add git+https://github.com/fast-aircraft-design/RTA.git#master
 ```